pkeerthanaacse/ezproxy/README.md

 Response object parameters:
 ---------
+  Sample response object is provided in /samples/.
   Different values of a "res" parameter can be accessed like:

         - res.response.statusCode
         - res.response.header.Date